ChIPs Network

 2022

-In 2022, ChIPs develops a transformative 12-month program for women in-house attorneys aspiring to become general counsel.
+ChIPs developed a transformative 12-month program for women in-house attorneys aspiring to a general counsel role.

 2022